Getting Back to Even

 Ok, so that is a fun trip down memory lane.
 What about the new stuff he wrote in the book back in 2009?
 What are the new rules for investing?

-Next, know which indicators matter, and they change in a heartbeat.
-He thinks you must have a thesis on the economy before investing.
 My thesis is that the US won’t fail during my lifetime.
 That’s all I need to know to invest (we are the best of all the bad options).

 Two Final Calls

-Finally, Kramer has two really great calls I’d like to highlight.
+Finally, Kramer has two great calls I’d like to highlight.
 First, in 2009, he stated that China is more important to the global economy than the US.
 True or not true in 2009 and now?

 He also knows how to call a low.
 It is when credit is so tight that companies cannot afford to keep any inventory, and they dump it.
 Low inventory due to lack of credit signals a bottom.